madreher/radahn/README.md

 Once loaded, the molecular model should appear in the viewer as shown below.
 ![image info](./data/images/CNT_loaded.png)

 We are now going to set up the jigs for the scenario.
-The are first going to create an anchor on the left side of the molecule.
+First, we need to create an anchor on the left side of the molecule.
 To do so, first select 2 layers of carbons on the left side by maintaining `left shit + left click` in the molecular viewer and draw a rectangle around these layers.
 You can rotate the camera by maintaining the left click, or translate the camera by maintaing the wheel button.
 When releasing the mouse click, the current selection will apear in yellow.
 You can then create an anchor by going to the `Anchors` section below the viewer, choose a name (alphanumerical only) and a color for the anchor, make sure that `Current selection` is selected for the selection, and click on `Save`.
 Your anchor should now appear in the table below.
-You can check in the viewer as well by selecting `Anchor` in the `Color by` menu just under the viewer.
+You can check in the viewer as well by selecting `Anchor` in the `Color by` menu just under the viewer and click on the `Update` button on the right.
 The viewer should now look something like this:
 ![image info](./data/images/anchor_setup.png)

 When using anchors, it is highly recommended to setup a buffer zone with a thermostat near the anchor to create a transition zone between the anchor and the rest of the model.
-To do so, we are going to select another zone next to the anchor of about 3 layers of carbon with the same selection method.
+To do so, we are going to select another zone next to the anchor of about 2-3 layers of carbon with the same selection method.
 Once you have your selection, go to the `Thermostats` section at the bottom, under the anchors.
 As previously, choose a name (alphanumerical only), a color, and make sure that `Current selection` is selected for the selection.
 In addition, we need to setup the temperature of the thermostat.
 For this case, we are going to run the simulation at 300K after warm up.
 In the thermostats setting, set `Start Temp` and `End Temp` to 300 (K), 100 for the `Damp` and a seed of your choosing (must be integer).
 Once this is done, you can click on the `Save` button.
 You can check your thermostat by selecting `Thermostat` in the `Color by` menu below the viewer and click on `Update`.
 The viewer should now look something like this:
 ![image info](./data/images/thermostat_setup.png)

 Finally, we would like to apply a downward force to the right side of the nanotube.
 The first step is to create a `Selection` object.
 To do so, as previously, select about 1-2 layers of carbon on the right extremity of the nanotube, and go to the `Selections` menu below.
 Choose a name (alphanumerical only), a color, and click on `Save`.
 You selection should now appear in the table below.
 You can check your entire setup by selecting `Jigs` in the `Color by` menu below the viewer and click on `Update`.
 The viewer should now look something like this: